 In order to be able to test the whole authentication flow a local sample application is required which can guide you through the whole OIDC flow.

-MIRACL Application creation
+MIRACL application creation

-WSO2 Identity Server Platform Setup
+WSO2 Identity Server setup

 To set MIRACL as an external Identity Provider you first need to configure the WSO2 Identity Server.
 There are two ways you could manage this:

 Local installation by following their documentation WSO2 Installation.

 Start the platform in a docker container WSO2 Docker Setup.